tehw0lf/claude-templates/README.md

 - Local: `git submodule add https://github.com/tehw0lf/claude-templates.git`

 Usage:
-- Copy this file to your project root as CLAUDE.md - skip if installed globally
+- Copy this file to your project root as CLAUDE.md - only needed for submodule usage
+- Update <path-to-claude-templates> placeholders with actual path to claude-templates (e.g. "~/coding/claude-templates" for global installation or ".claude-templates" for submodule installation)
 - Run /init to append or create project-specific information
 - Add your project's pre-commit validation commands as seen below (sans "Example") -->